 if you are a landlord with multiple properties then you may be better suited with a specialist lending arrangement rather than individual mortgages.
 Some lenders, like HSBC, have recently moved towards treating Buy To Let mortgages as non-commercial normal mortgages, but as long as a mortgage is for your Buy To Let property then interest payments are tax-deductable (unlike a mortgage on a property you live in).

-However UK landlord tax relief on mortgage payments will be limited to 20pc by April 2020, falling for higher income tax band landlords from the current 40pc and 45pc rates, so in this case it might pay to incorporate your BTL property in to a business.
+However from April 2017 UK landlord tax relief on mortgage payments will be limited in yearly steps to 20pc by April 2020, falling for higher income tax band landlords from the current 40pc and 45pc rates, so in this case it might pay to consider incorporating your BTL property into a business.

 Buy To Let mortgages are generally commercial mortgages with some special aspects, as discussed elsewhere on this website, but you can find different kinds as with private mortgages.
 The most common Buy To Let mortgage is a variable interest-only mortgage or a variable repayment mortgage both approximately following any base interest rate changes like a Tracker mortgage but without an exactly specified tracking rule (instead lenders generally following market interest rate changes).
 If you are considering a Buy To Let and have Excel on your computer at home or at work, then we can supply a very helpful Excel Buy To Let profit calculator that includes a separate mortgage calculator - click Buy To Let calculators.